morph-l2/morph-doc/docs/build-on-morph/developer-resources/node-operation/2-how-to-run-a-morph-node-docker.md

 This guide will help you start a full node running in the docker container.

 :::note
-We only support running a testnet node with docker
+We currently only support running a node with docker on testnet
 :::

 ## Quick Start